aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

 Webview (frontend) clients can be created via `WebviewClientFactory`.
 This generates a simple Proxy to send messages to the extension, mapping the function name to the command name.
 Unique IDs are also generated to stop requests from receiving extraneous responses.
 It is **highly** recommended to use the [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) extension for syntax highlighting and type-checking when working with SFCs.
 Keep in mind that this is purely a development tool: users of the toolkits do not require Volar to view webviews.

-Commands and events are defined on the backend via `compileVueWebview` or `compileVueWebviewView` for the special 'view' case.
-This takes a configuration object that contains information about the webview, such as the name of the main script, the panel id, and the commands/events that the backend provides.
-This returns a class that can be instantiated into the webview.
-Webviews can then be executed by calling `start` with any initial data (if applicable).
-Webviews can be cleared of their internal state without reloading the HTML by calling `clear` with any re-initialization data (if applicable).
+Commands and events are defined on the backend via sub-classes of `VueWebview`.
+Classes define all the functions and events that will be available to the frontend.
+These sub-classes can be turned into a fully-resolved class by using either `VueWeview.compilePanel` or `VueWebview.compileView`.
+The resulting classes can finally be used to instantiate webview panels or view.
+Panels are shown by calling `show`, while views must be registered before they can be seen.

 ### Examples

 -   Creating and executing a webview:

     ```ts
-    const VueWebview = compileVueWebview({
-        id: 'my.view',
-        title: 'A title',
-        webviewJs: 'myView.js',
-        start: (param?: string) => param ?? 'foo',
-        events: {
-            onBar: new vscode.EventEmitter<number>(),
-        },
+    // Export the class so the frontend code can use it for types
+    export class MyVueWebview extends VueWebview {
+        public readonly id = 'my.view'
+        public readonly title = 'A title'
+        public readonly source = 'myView.js'
+        public readonly onBar = new vscode.EventEmitter<number>()

+        public constructor(private readonly myData: string) {}

-        commands: {
+        public foo() {
-            foo: () => 'hello!',
+            return this.myData
+        }

-            bar() {
+        public bar() {
-                // All commands have access to `WebviewServer` via `this`
-                this.emiters.onBar.fire(0)
-            },
-        },
-    })
+            this.onBar.fire(0)
+        }
+    }

+    // Create panel bindings using our class
+    const Panel = VueWebview.compilePanel(MyVueWebview)

     // `context` is `ExtContext` provided on activation
-    const view = new VueWebview(context)
+    const view = new Panel(context, 'hello')
-    view.start('some data')
-    view.emitters.onFoo.fire(1)

-    // Export a class so the frontend code can use it for types
-    export class MyView extends VueWebview {}
+    view.show()
+    view.server.onFoo.fire(1)
     ```

 -   Creating the client on the frontend: